jfrog/jfrog-client-go/README.md

 servicesManager.GetRepository("generic-repo")
 ```

-#### Getting All repositories
+#### Getting All Repositories
-You can all repositories from Artifactory:
+You can get all repositories from Artifactory:
 ```go
 servicesManager.GetAllRepositories()
 ```